sagemath/trac_to_gh/Issue 6049.md

 # Issue 6049: [with patch, needs review] bitset complement zeroes out last word if the bitset is a multiple of the word size

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6049

 Original creator: jason